 - Linear Algebra- 3 credits

 - SAS- 3 credits

 If desired, a student may complete the MS or MPH program prior to admission to the PhD degree program, in which case no more than 24 credits from these degrees may be applied to the PhD coursework requirements.
-In this instance the student will be required to take a minimum of 27 additional credits of coursework.
-The distribution of these courses between epidemiology and statistics will depend on the nature of the master's degree and whether the transferred credits will be used to defray epidemiology or statistics coursework.
+In this instance the student is required to take a minimum of 27 additional credits of coursework plus dissertation research credits.
+The distribution of these courses between epidemiology and statistics depends on the nature of the master's degree and whether the transferred credits are used to defray epidemiology or statistics coursework.
 All applications are submitted through SOPHAS.org.

 The following requirements must be fulfilled:

 The requirements for the Doctor of Philosophy Program.

 Two program options are available: Option A is more quantitative and includes advanced statistical coursework in the Department of Statistics.
 Option B, while also quantitative, allows for courses and electives with a primary focus on public health.

 The following requirements must be fulfilled: 72 credits, including 16 credits in core coursework; 12 to 15 credits in statistics coursework, depending on which option the student follows; 3- credits of program-specific epidemiology selective coursework; a minimum of 14 to 17 credits in elective courses, depending on which option the student follows; 6 credits in consulting coursework; and 12 to 21 credits in dissertation research.

 & BISC 1126

 |Introductory Biology: Cells and Molecules|